exyi/pg2parquet/README.md

           How many decimal digits are allowed in numeric/DECIMAL column.
 By default 38, the largest value which fits in 128 bits.
 If <= 9, the column is stored as INT32; if <= 18, the column is stored as INT64; otherwise BYTE_ARRAY

           [default: 38]

+      --array-handling <ARRAY_HANDLING>
+          Parquet does not support multi-dimensional arrays and arrays with different starting index. pg2parquet flattens the arrays, and this options allows including the stripped information in additional columns

+          [default: plain]

+          Possible values:
+          - plain:                 Postgres arrays are simply stored as Parquet LIST
+          - dimensions:            Postgres arrays are stored as struct of { data: List[T], dims: List[int] }
+          - dimensions+lowerbound: Postgres arrays are stored as struct of { data: List[T], dims: List[int], lower_bound: List[int] }
 ```